Generic SCM tracks lead times; it can't catch the supplier that fails counterfeit screening

 Exactly what you get

 Supply chain software that enforces the compliance gates generic SCM skips: qualified-supplier-only purchasing, counterfeit screening, and ITAR flow-down verification.
-It integrates with your ERP software purchasing, links to your inventory management software for part genealogy, supports your warehouse management system on receipt, and reports supplier risk to your business intelligence dashboards.
+It integrates with your ERP software purchasing, links to your inventory management software for part genealogy, supports your warehouse management system on receipt, and reports supplier risk to your business intelligence (BI) dashboards.

 How to choose a developer in Tucson